marcoabreu/ConvNetJS-EMG-to-Force/README.md

 # ConvNetJS-EMG-to-Force
-Implementation of [Stanfords ConvNetJS](1) to calculate relations between EMG signals and the applied force
+Implementation of [Stanfords ConvNetJS](1) to calculate relations between EMG signals of a handsensor and the applied force

 ## Input
 This network allows to import data as a csv-seperated file.